baumrock/RockJavaScriptHooks/docs/readme.md

 # RockJavaScriptHooks

 This module brings the power of Hooks to JavaScript!
-The syntax for adding hooks is the same as in PHP, which will make it feel very familiar to everybody who has worked with ProcessWire before:
+The syntax for adding hooks is the same as in PHP, which will make it feel very familiar to everybody who has worked with ProcessWire before.

+## Quickstart Example

 ```js
 class HelloWorld {